 Field-hunting tip

-Look in fumarolic deposits of volcanic vents country — that is the host setting where palmierite typically forms.
+Look in fumarolic deposits of volcanic vents country, the host setting where palmierite typically forms.
 If you start seeing thenardite, aphthitalite, langbeinite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, sometimes in crusts or granular aggregates habit, so train your eye for that shape before scanning the outcrop.